dynatrace-oss/unguard/microblog-service/README.md

 ### Running

-To simply run this service, optionally adjust the ```.env``` file for your Jaeger/Redis config and then run:
+To simply run this service with the .env environment variable use:

 ```
-# either set env variables manually or set them from .env file by running:
-export $(xargs -a .env)
 # start the application
-./gradlew bootRun
+./gradlew bootRun -Pdev
 ```

 ## Building